 - I have updated the recipe since the original to add in ¼ cup strawberry jam — I find it gives an extra boost of strawberry flavor that we love!
 (There are 2 changes that aren’t in the original video: the jam, and the butter being melted, which makes it easy to whip these up with just a whisk!)

 For this recipe, I chose to make a Strawberry Swiss Meringue Buttercream, because it is my favorite frosting of all-time.
 There’s just nothing that comes close in flavour or texture.

 It’s sweet, but not overly sweet, and it’s light and fluffy and creamy without ever being gritty or heavy.
 If you haven’t tried it, you need to!

-If you don’t have egg whites or you’re not feeling that adventurous, you can make a simple buttercream instead or try the cream cheese frosting on my Strawberry Cheesecake Cupcakes.
+If you don’t have egg whites or you’re not feeling that adventurous — swiss meringue buttercream is a bit tricky and more time consuming! — you can make a simple buttercream or whipped cream instead, or try the cream cheese frosting on my Strawberry Cheesecake Cupcakes.
 They will still be delicious!